Edward-Regalado/about-me/README.md

 ### Reflections and Comments and collaborators (alway name collabs on README)
 * Consider including the answers to your daily journal and submission questions here
 * This is also a good place to reflect on the tools and resources used and learned

+## Driver and Navigator
+- Navigator: Tony Regalado
+- Driver: Allee McCoy
+- All Functions were worked on together